opentaps/open-climate-investing/book/Setting-Benchmarks.md

 - Is there another use for their output, such as plastics, that will also be _acceptable_ to the general public?
 - Failing all of the above, will they reduce capex and return capital to shareholders?

 If they do, then engage with them and help see these strategies through.
 Perhaps it will happen in stages, and eliminating those methane flares would be a good first step.
 But we also need to move quickly and cannot stay there.
+Nobody--not the general public, the companies, and least of all us investors--have decades to wait passively any more.
 As the investor, you need to act like a coach and not a buddy.
 You need to do more than just say "Great job" and actively understand the companies' strategies and monitor their progress.
 If you realize there is no viable strategy, or the companies are not following through with them, then you must think about whether it would be better to divest after all.
 You can at least save your own investment if not the world.
 But if the companies are pursuing a viable transition strategy, then be their champion as well.
 Make them see that doing the right thing will reward them with higher valuations, stock prices, and bonuses, rather than fall prey to buyouts and layoffs.

 This is what is really hard about engaging right now.
 It's easy to jump on the divest bandwagon.
 You've sold your shares, announced it to the public, and you're one of the good guys.
 But if you're engaging, how does anyone know that you're really working through the carbon transition with your companies, instead of just greenwashing?
 What do those of us who choose to engage rally around?
 It requires many stakeholders to work together: investors, the companies, the general public.
 Could we agree on what the goals of the engagement should be?
 Could we agree on what the metrics of progress should be?